Sign In / Sign Out

 CED 599 Thesis (6) or

 written comprehensive exam (0)

 Students choose either a thesis or written comprehensive exam pathway.
-The thesis option is for students who are focusing their program on research and the written comprehensive exam is for students in the practitioner pathway.
-Students in the thesis option take six credit hours of elective or research coursework plus six credit hours of thesis.
-Students in the written comprehensive exam option take 12 credit hours of elective coursework.
+The thesis option is for students who are focusing their program on research, and they take six credit hours of elective or research coursework plus six credit hours of thesis.
+The written comprehensive exam is for students in the practitioner pathway, and they take 12 credit hours of elective coursework.

 Required Core (36 credit hours)